-- Creating an inclusive environment and ethos where everyone is valued and differences are portrayed positively - Positive relationships promoted with parents/carers and the wider community - Activities which encourage an understanding of and respect for one's own cultures and beliefs and that of others; an appreciation of similarities and differences among families, faiths, communities and traditions - Activities which encourage positive social behaviours such as sharing and kindness towards others - Activities and resources which promote diverse attitudes and challenge gender, cultural and racial stereotypes and value the diversity of children's experiences and lifestyles through e.g. persona dolls
+- Creating an inclusive environment and ethos where everyone is valued and differences are portrayed positively - Positive relationships promoted with parents/carers/carers and the wider community - Activities which encourage an understanding of and respect for one's own cultures and beliefs and that of others, an appreciation of similarities and differences among families, faiths, communities and traditions - Activities which encourage positive social behaviours such as sharing and kindness towards others - Activities and resources which promote diverse attitudes and challenge gender, cultural and racial stereotypes and value the diversity of children's experiences and lifestyles through e.g. persona dolls

-Partnership with Parents & Carers
+Partnership with Parents/carers

-We firmly believe that parents are children's first and most enduring educators.
+We firmly believe that parents/carers are children's first and most enduring educators.
 To this end we work hard to promote a successful partnership with a two-way flow of knowledge, information and expertise through:

-- Parents welcomed into school/classroom at the beginning and end of each school day and voluntary support. - Parent's views and knowledge about their own child are listened to e.g. on admission and through parent questionnaires and formal/informal consultations. - Parents are given clear information about the school through its prospectus, newsletters, displays, meetings, workshops etc. - Parents and other family members are encouraged to support their child's learning through: - Sharing and contributing to their child's learning journey; - Sharing reading books and library books; - Visits and celebrations; - > Postcards/books about holidays etc.
+- Parents/carers welcomed at the door at the beginning and end of each school day and voluntary support if required - Parent's views and knowledge about their own child are listened to e.g. on admission and through parent questionnaires and formal/informal consultations - Parents/carers are given clear information about the school through its website, school information leaflet, newsletters, displays, meetings, workshops etc - Parents/carers and other family members are encouraged to support their child's learning through:

+- > Sharing and contributing to their child's learning journey

+- Sharing reading books and library books

+- > Secret reader

+- Visits and celebrations

+- Postcards/books/photographs about holidays etc